KrishnaPandeyy05/Telnyx-Flutter-Demo/README_OLD.md

      - iOS: `ios/Runner/GoogleService-Info.plist`

 4. **Telnyx Configuration**
-   - Sign up for a [Telnyx account](https://telnyx.com)
+   - Sign up for a Telnyx account
-   - Get your WebRTC credentials from the Telnyx Portal
+   - Get your WebRTC credentials
    - Update the credentials in your app configuration

 5. **Run the app**